rethread-studio/rethread/code/ftrace-live/README.md

 ## Usage

-Has to be run as sudo.
+First run the ftrace-sonifier to open an OSC port to connect to. ftrace-live has to be run as sudo.
 In the root ftrace-live directory:

 ```
 cargo build --release